enricomanlapig/hugo-apero-website/content/noodlings/branching-like-lyx/index.markdown

 For all of these little code snippets together, head over to [my GitHub](https://github.com/enricomanlapig/useful_snippets/tree/master/branching_with_latex).

-Even though it's possible, there's enough friction that I'm not a 100% sure it's worth moving over yet.
+Still, even though it's possible, there's enough friction that I'm not a 100% sure it's worth moving over yet.

 ### Second thought

-I discovered now that there are [other engines](https://bookdown.org/yihui/rmarkdown/language-engines.html) that might do what I want.
+I discovered that there are [other engines](https://bookdown.org/yihui/rmarkdown/language-engines.html) that might do what I want.
 For example, there are `exercise` and `solution` engines in `bookdown`.
 This might be the way to go but I don't know `bookdown` (yet).
-It's not clear whether tables and images will be easy to work with, either.
+It's also not clear whether tables and images will be easy to work with.

 The more I think about it, I wonder how hard it would be to create an RMarkdown engine.
 A code chunk like this would be ideal.